A short explainer

 In person at UCD Innovation Academy.

-In addition, 20-30+ hours of additional effort each week (including individual & team activities, tasks, project work and self-study).
+Along with this, you can expect 25+ hours of additional effort each week – including individual & team activities, tasks, project work, and self-study.

 7 months full-time

 12th September 2022 – 27th April 2023